 The changes in the social landscape brings about many challenges.
 Recent news coverage about social media and its relation with suicide deaths and attempts of teenagers, and the series of suicide deaths and attempts from stress at the workplace, brings forth the need to be aware of current efforts and understand how we can meet gaps that potentially exists in our community.

-In conjunction with Samaritans of Singapore (SOS) 50th anniversary conference, titled Unifying Communities; Strengthening Hope brings together experts in different fields of work to share their knowledge and experience with professionals from the social service sector.
+In conjunction with Samaritans of Singapore (SOS) 50th anniversary, Unifying Communities; Strengthening Hope conference brings together experts in different fields of work to share their knowledge and experience on suicide and its prevention.
 This year, we have included opportunities to discuss matters related to the elderly, digital media, workplace mental health, and challenges faced by minority groups in Singapore.

 As part of SOS' golden jubilee celebrations, we are extending a limited offer for first 50 successful registrants: Simply use the promo code "SOS50" during registration to be eligible for S$50.00 off the original ticket price (U.P.
 S$120.00)!
 [UPDATE: ALL PROMO CODES HAVE BEEN FULLY REDEEMED!]